jesababon/express-full-crud/readme.md

 * Update your **views** to incorporate the data being fed from the **controller**
 * Spin up your server, navigate to `localhost:3000/tasks` and confirm that your `index.html` is being rendered with data from your `tasks` table

 If you made it this far, congrats!
-You finished the required portion of the homework.
-If you have the time or energy, it would be a really good idea to tackle the bonus for this homework.
+You're about halfway done!
+Next is the last two parts of CRUD, and then some fun stuff

 #### Part 6 - Edit Functionality